What is a customer experience transformation?

-A feedback loop is only worthwhile if you’re actually using it to make changes.
-Instead of just a feedback loop, the company needs to have a customer insight and action engine, a process that will ensure customer feedback is incorporated into operations and action plans.
+A feedback loop is only if you’re actually using it to make changes.
+Instead of just a feedback loop.
+The company needs to have a customer insight and action engine, a process that will ensure customer feedback is incorporated into operations and action plans.

 You can start by identifying all the touchpoints in your ideal customer journey and creating metrics to measure how well your company is doing.
-You can use both automated data—such as completed and abandoned sales processes—and customer feedback data like asking customers what were their best and worst moments in the customer experience.
+You can use both automated data, such as completed and abandoned sales processes, and customer feedback data, such as asking customers what were their best and worst moments in the customer experience.